Northwest Municipal Conference Multimodal Plan

 Bicycle and Pedestrian Projects

-Huntington Blvd / Harmon Corridor Bicycle Project - The Village submitted a grant application for preliminary design of a bicycle path in the vacant Huntington Blvd public right of way between Higgins and Golf Roads.
+Huntington Blvd / Harmon Corridor Bicycle Project - The Village is investigation grant opportunities for preliminary design of a bicycle path in the vacant Huntington Blvd public right of way between Higgins and Golf Roads.
 Completion of this project would link to bicycle lanes on Huntington Blvd north of Higgins, the bike route on Harmon Blvd south of Golf, and create improved connectivity to the surrounding system.
 The Hoffman Estates Park District's Triphahn Center is located at the north end of the project.
-An extension of a path on the south side of Higgins Road from Higgins to Volid Drive will also be investigated as part of this first phase of engineering.
+An extension of a path on the south side of Higgins Road from Higgins to Volid Drive will also be investigated as part of this effort.
 A map of the project area can be found here.
-Selection of successful projects is expected later in 2017.

-A project has been in development for several years on a plan to construct a path connecting the Prairie Stone Business Park to the Shoe Factory Road trail.
-A portion of the proposed path requires approvals from Canadian National Railway.
-Until approvals are recieved, the timing of when this work might occur is very uncertain.
+The east-west portion of this project to pave the earth trail in the Forest Preserve from IL 59 to the railroad tracks has been approved for construction.
+This work will occur in 2020.
+The overall project has been in development for a number of years consisting of a plan to construct a path connecting the Prairie Stone Business Park to the Shoe Factory Road trail.
+A portion of the proposed north-south path requires approvals from Canadian National Railway.
+Until approvals are received, the timing of when this section of work might occur is unknown.
 The project is a joint effort among the Village, Hoffman Estates Park District, and the Forest Preserve District of Cook County.
-The scope is to provide a paved bicycle / pedestrian undercrossing of I-90 along the CN Railroad Right-of-Way to link the Shoe Factory Road path to the Prairie Stone Business Park.
-The work would also involve paving the section of earth / gravel path between the CN Railroad Right-of-Way and IL-59.
-A connection from the multi-use trail on the north side of Shoe Factory Road to the Prairie Stone Business Park Nature Trail System would be created.
 Please click here to view a general concept of the project.

-Central Road Bicycle Trail Project - The project would provide a bicycle trail on the north side of Central Road, along the frontage of the H90 property to connect Huntington Blvd and the Paul Douglas Trail to the new Pace Park-n-Ride coming in late 2017 and to the Barrington Road path to be installed with the interchange work.
+Central Road Bicycle Trail Project - The project would provide a bicycle trail on the north side of Central Road, along the frontage of the H90 property to connect Huntington Blvd and the Paul Douglas Trail to the Pace Park-n-Ride and to the Barrington Road path installed with the interchange work.
 The Village partnered with Cook County to complete the Phase I engineering for the new Central Road path.
 Please click here to view a project map.

-Shoe Factory Road (Multi-Use Trail on north side from Essex Dr to east of Beverly Rd)
+Shoe Factory Road (Multi-Use Trail on north side from Essex Dr to east of Beverly Rd and on Beverly Road from Shoe Factory Road to Beacon Pointe Drive)

-Beverly Road (Multi-Use Trail on west side from Shoe Factory Rd to Prairie Stone Parkway)
+Beverly Road Tollway crossing and resurfacing project (Multi-Use Trail on west side from Shoe Factory Rd to Prairie Stone Parkway)

-If you have any ideas for potential sidewalk project locations, please email them to us.
+If you have any ideas for potential sidewalk or bicycle project locations, please email them to us.

 The Cook County Forest Preserve maintains an extensive network of bike trails, with two loop systems in Hoffman Estates, the Poplar Creek Trail and the Paul Douglas Trail.
 You may visit the Bike Trail Map site for the Cook County Forest Preserve for these and more maps of forest preserve facilities.